Annesya/vcca-tutorial-periphery/README.md

 This material was prepared for the VCCA 2026 tutorial on computational models of the auditory periphery.

-The codes shared in this tutorial have previously been developed and used for the following publications:
+The codes shared in this tutorial have previously been developed and used for the following publications.
+Please cite them if you find this code useful.
-`Saddler, M.R. and McDermott, J.H., 2024.
+1. `Saddler, M.R. and McDermott, J.H., 2024.
 Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing.
 Nature Communications, 15(1), p.10590.`
-`Banerjee, A., Saddler, M.R., Arenberg, J.G. and McDermott, J.H., 2025.
+2. `Banerjee, A., Saddler, M.R., Arenberg, J.G. and McDermott, J.H., 2025.
 A deep learning framework for understanding cochlear implants. bioRxiv.`